Awaam Pakistan: History

 Later developments towards the creation of a new political party came in the form of the "Reimagining Pakistan" seminars, organized by Miftah Ismail and Shahid Khaqan Abbasi, in various cities across Pakistan.
 The seminars also included figures like Mustafa Nawaz Khokhar, previously associated with the Pakistan People's Party; he did not, however, join Awaam Pakistan, owing to disagreements concerning the party's launch date and its conflict with the Islamabad High Court's ruling concerning the results of Khokhar's electoral constituency in NA-47.

 On 21 June 2024, after months of speculation, a video was posted on the Twitter account of Awaam Pakistan, which featured a series of people asking questions about multiple national issues.
 The video featured the tagline 'عوام پاکستان: بدلیں گے نظام' (lit.
 'People of Pakistan: We will change the system').

 On 6 July 2024, the party's formal launching ceremony was held in Islamabad.
 It was also announced that Abbasi had been elected as the convener of the party while Ismail was elected as the secretary during intra-party elections on 19 June.
-The ceremony was also attended by Mehtab Abbasi, Zaeem Qadri, and Zafar Mirza.
+The ceremony was also attended by Mehtab Abbasi, Zaeem Qadri, Sheikh Salahuddin (Karachi politician) and Zafar Mirza.
 They also announced that a formal outline of the party's goals and policies would be published in the coming weeks.